Job Or Business? Which is Better?

 Jobs are not always guaranteed for life and employers can let you go without providing a solid reason.
 This, however, does depend on the contract of employment.
 But, job security is not 100%.

-Entrepreneurs and employees are both important to the world, so if you want to start a new business or work for an already established one, you are still valuable to the society.
+Entrepreneurs and employees are both important to the world, so there is no definite answer to job or business? which is better?
+So if you want to start a new business or work for an already established one, you are still valuable to society.
 You do not need to label yourself or fit into any predefined role in order to find happiness.
 No matter where you are in life, you can always change career paths.